-Keyless Ignitions may Lead to Fatal Carbon Monoxide Poisoning
+Keyless Ignitions may Lead to Carbon Monoxide Poisoning Lawsuits

 One very common modern convenience in new automobiles may lead to serious injuries and deaths.
 Keyless ignitions have allegedly led to the carbon monoxide poisoning deaths of more than two dozen people nationwide since 2006.
 Reports say many other American consumers have been injured, and some left with brain damage.